gradle/gradle/design-docs/done/dependency-management-bug-fixes.md

 Currently, the POM parser (inherited from Ivy) attaches special extra attributes to the `ModuleDescriptor` for a POM.
 These are later used by the POM parser when it parses a child POM.
 Sometimes these attributes cause badly formed XML to be generated, hence the failure listed in the jira issue.

-The solution is to have the parser request the parent POM artifact directly, rather than indirectly via the module meta-data:
+The solution is to have the parser request the parent POM artifact directly, rather than indirectly via the module metadata:

 1. Add a `LocallyAvailableExternalResource getArtifact(Artifact)` method to `DescriptorParseContext`.
     - Implementation can reuse the `ModuleVersionResolveResult` from the existing `getModuleDescriptor()` method.
 This result includes an `ArtifactResolver` which